 Furthermore, If you are 62 years of age or older, you are eligible to take out a reverse mortgage against your home equity.
 It is widely recommended that you thoroughly research this option before you decide on getting a reverse mortgage to finance your ADU.

-Install sound-dampening panels in the bedroom to control exterior noise so you can get a deep post-workout rest.
+Install sound-dampening panels or insulation in the bedroom to control exterior noise so you can get a deep post-workout rest.
 Add a natural stone shower and a corner bathtub to your bathroom to help you relax and recover.
 Depending on the layout of your ADU, you could add an island to increase your counter and storage space.
 Contemporary kitchen islands are chock-full of gadgets and technology, too; height-adjustable counters, secret spaces to hide your appliances, and even touch screens embedded in smooth surfaces.

 Building a Smart, Sustainable ADU